Horizon News & Announcements

 Our Senior High students will have a say in their course of study this fall.
 They may choose to study developing spiritual practices, focusing on becoming leaders for social change or perhaps decide to combine several courses of study.

-Time to register Children and Teens for Fall Classes
+Attention Parents: Time to register Children and Teens for Fall Classes

 The new church school year begins Sunday, September 14th and Horizon Religious Education needs parents and guardians to register their children as soon as possible so we can better serve you.